dariarodionova/Unity-UI-best-practices-/Unity UI best practices.md

 This list will walk you through UI-specific best practices that could be used when working with Unity engine and UI in general.
 Of course, the situation varies from project to project and goal to goal, but general principles remain the same.
 This will also be very helpful if there is a team working on UI, including visual and game designers, programmers or any other stakeholders.
 ## General
 1. **Name UI elements sensibly** </br>
-Just like objects in the scene, UI elements should be **named sensibly** with an indicator of the element type.
+Just like objects in the scene, UI elements should be **named sensibly** with an indicator of the element type.</br>
 Every separate UI entity (for ex.
 Health Bar, Ammo counter, Stamina Bar) should be organized inside using an empty gameObject, with a consistent name, for instance, “Content”.

 2. **Stick to it** </br>